diogoalexsmachado/reactjs-and-redux/README.md

-Packages needed to be installed: nodejs npm nodejs-legacy
+Packages needed to be installed:<br/>
+nodejs
+npm
+nodejs-legacy